NCAS-CMS/cms-website/pages/cylc8-upgrade-rewrite.md

 {% endraw %}
 This produces a list of warnings which describe the remaining syntax changes required to upgrade to Cylc 8.

-For more details refer to the https://cylc.github.io/cylc-doc/stable/html/7-to-8/summary.html#upgrading-to-cylc-8
+For more details refer to the [Cylc 8 migration guide](https://cylc.github.io/cylc-doc/stable/html/7-to-8/summary.html#upgrading-to-cylc-8)

 Make changes until `cylc validate .` gives no further warnings.